pran-7-5/eco_style/README.md

 Ban collar, ties, coats, and replace zips with buttons.
 (These are part of excess) Well comfort is the first priority, too much tight and skinny clothes should be avoided.

+Kids = Boy girl same dress..
+Cotton light color...
+Shorts and half sleeve shirt and tshirt...
+Not same uniform and color(people are diffrent and diverse).

 Health tips =

 Drink water = 5 liters a day.